isl-org/Open3D/docs/tutorial/Advanced/docker.rst

   Stop the Open3D container.

 Building the Open3D Docker image will take approximately 10-15 minutes to complete.
-At the end the image will be ~2.1 GB in size.
+At the end the image will be ~1GB in size.

 Running the Open3D Docker container will perform the following steps: